Collaborative Problem Solving

 Group projects are designed to simulate workplace practices in order to prepare students for professional settings.
 For example, program participants recently worked with students in a writing class at

 Eugene Lang College The New School for Liberal Arts to publish the literary magazine Release.
-Students have also designed a series of annual publications called WORK Books, which presents the work of graduating AAS program participants.
+Students have also designed a series of annual publications called WORK Books, which present the work of graduating AAS program participants.

 School of Art, Media, and Technology (AMT).
 The school is home to the Graphic Design program as well as allied programs in Design and Technology, Communication Design, Fine Arts, Photography, and Illustration.

-New York City’s commercial firms and organizations employ some of the world’s most acclaimed designers for print, Web, interaction, advertising, gaming, and broadcast.
+New York City’s commercial firms and organizations employ some of the world’s most highly acclaimed designers for print, Web, interaction, advertising, gaming, and broadcast.
 These industry leaders serve as program instructors, expert presenters,

 Eyebeam Art and Technology Center offer opportunities for networking, research, and project support.